 Copenhagen is an incredible city, and this list hardly scratches the surface.
-I spent three days exploring the city by bike, and got a pretty good feel for the city.
-Copenhagen became one of my favorite cities in the world shortly after visiting it for the first time.
-It’s not hard, considering the beautiful mix of classic and modern architecture, the beautiful houses lining the canals, and of course, the abundance of bars and clubs.
+I spent three days frantically exploring the city by bike, and got a pretty good feel for what the Danish capital had to offer.
+It did not take long at all for Copenhagen to become one of my favorite cities in the world.
+It wasn’t hard, considering the beautiful mix of classic and modern architecture, the beautiful houses lining the canals, and of course, the abundance of raucous bars and clubs.

 1. Vor Frelsers Kirke

-Best view of Copenhagen, hands down.
+This gets you the best view of Copenhagen, hands down.
 There may be a line so get there early.
-It is not too bad of a climb, about 400 steps, but every staircase is a surprise.
+It is not too bad of a climb, about 400 steps but every staircase is a surprise.
 You’ll have normal stairs, cramped stairs, steep stairs, wide stairs, something like a Dr. Seuss book.
 Finally, you’ll have the golden spiral stairs above the church itself, which offers you an amazing view of the city.
 It is windy, and a bit scary, so hold on to your cameras and other belongings or else they’ll fly away.
 Oh yeah, and make sure you go into the actual church, too.
 It is beautiful in there.

 2. The Green Light District (Christiania Freetown)